peerlibrary/peerlibrary/README.md

 the same publications from [arXiv](http://arxiv.org/).
 It will fetch metadata, cache a few PDFs and process them.
 Publications will be searchable at your [http://localhost:3000/](http://localhost:3000/).

-### #HackFSM publications ###
+### ArXiv publications ###

-To load and use [HackFSM](http://digitalhumanities.berkeley.edu/hackfsm/) publications, open _Admin dashboard_
+To load and use [arXiv](http://arxiv.org/) publications, open _Admin dashboard_
-([http://localhost:3000/admin](http://localhost:3000/admin)) and click on _Sync FSM metadata_ button first
+([http://localhost:3000/admin](http://localhost:3000/admin)) and click on _Sync arXiv metadata_
+button first and after it loads all the metadata, click _Sync arXiv PDF cache_ button to load all the PDFs.
+After the caching finishes you will be able to search and open all arXiv publications in PeerLibrary.

+**arXiv is a huge repository and loading all the publications takes a lot of space (few 100 GBs) and time.
+You probably do not want to do this.
+It consumes arXiv resources and costs you money.
+Use _Initialize database with sample data_ to get a small sample of arXiv publications.**

+You will need [AWS](http://aws.amazon.com/) `accessKeyId` and `secretAccessKey` which you have to put into your `settings.json` file.
+All PDF transfer costs will be [billed against this account](http://arxiv.org/help/bulk_data_s3).

+### Free Speech Movement publications ###

-and after it loads all the metadata, click _Sync FSM cache_ button to load all the TEI documents.
+To load and use [Free Speech Movement](http://bancroft.berkeley.edu/FSM/) publications, open _Admin dashboard_ ([http://localhost:3000/admin](http://localhost:3000/admin)) and click on _Sync FSM metadata_ button first and after it loads all the metadata, click _Sync FSM cache_ button to load all the TEI textual documents.
 After the caching finishes you will be able to search and open all FSM publications in PeerLibrary.

-Now you can highlight and annotate publications with others in real-time.
+You will need [FSM API](http://digitalhumanities.berkeley.edu/hackfsm/api) `appId` and `appKey` which you have to put into your `settings.json` file.

 ### Troubleshooting ###